Destiny vs. Free Will: How Karma and Choices Shape Our Future Across Dharmic Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical framework does the article propose for applying these ideas?
+What practical framework does the post recommend?